appditto/pippin_nano_wallet/README.md

 ### Using GPU/OpenCL To Generate PoW Locally

-The pre-compiled pippin distributions do not support GPU PoW out of the box, however Pippin can be compiled that way to enable it with something like:
+The pre-compiled pippin distributions do not support GPU PoW out of the box (only CPU), however Pippin can be compiled that way to enable it with something like:

 `go build -tags cl -o pippin ./apps/cli`